 05/12/2017 - Lloyd Ernest Martens

-A memorial service for Lloyd Ernest Martens, age 89, of Chadron, NE, a long-time Dawes County rancher, will be in the spring at 10:00 am on Friday, May 12, 2017 at Chamberlain Chapel in Chadron, NE.
+A memorial service for Lloyd Ernest Martens, age 89, of Chadron, NE, a long-time Dawes County rancher, will be at 10:00 am on Friday, May 12, 2017 at Chamberlain Chapel in Chadron, NE.

 Cremation has taken place.

 A memorial has been established for the Dawes County Fire District.
 Contributions may be sent to Chamberlain Chapel, PO Box 970, Chadron, NE 69337.

 Lloyd passed away on Tuesday, January 3, 2017 at Chadron Community Hospital.